-- Verification tests for all PJM capacity resources (other than hydro, wind and solar) are to be submitted for both summer and winter test periods.
+- 1. Verification tests for all PJM capacity resources (other than hydro, wind and solar) are to be submitted for both summer and winter test periods.
 Hydroelectric generators need only submit summer verification tests and hydroelectric generating units have only one test period, the summer test period, during the year.
 Wind and solar units' capability verification are discussed in Appendix B of this manual. - 2.
 The summer test period starts at June 1 @0000 hours local plant time and ends at September 1 @0000 hours local plant time. - 3.
 The winter test period starts at December 1 @0000 hours local plant time and ends at March 1 @0000 hours local plant time. - 4.
-A recent summer verification test is to accompany any return of a generating unit from a "mothballed" state.
+A recent summer verification test is to accompany any existing generating unit being included in the PJM capacity markets for the first time or returning to the PJM capacity markets after an absence.
 The included test must meet or exceed the requested ICAP and the ICAP of the generating unit cannot be greater than the generating unit's capacity interconnection rights.